PC market boosted by education deployments

 The government and enterprise sectors posted growth rates of 11.5 per cent and 2.3 per cent year-on-year respectively.
 SMB sales declined by 23.7 per cent year-on-year despite the federal government’s tax benefits, IDC said.

-“The small and business medium business market segment continues to sweat assets after the Windows free OS upgrade; the option of having a flexible device refresh rate, unlike global enterprise accounts that mostly have a fixed refresh rate, is impacting the SMB segment,” said Sagar Raghavendra, client devices analyst at IDC Australia.
+“The small and medium business market segment continues to sweat assets after the Windows free OS upgrade; the option of having a flexible device refresh rate, unlike global enterprise accounts that mostly have a fixed refresh rate, is impacting the SMB segment,” said Sagar Raghavendra, client devices analyst at IDC Australia.

 The consumer segment was also relatively flat year-on-year with hype around Amazon in Australia, which launched last December, doing little to improve consumer spending, said Raghavendra.